gagan0123/shortcode-widget/README.md

 * Added a shortcode for testing the plugin '[shortcode_widget_test]'

 ### 0.2 ###
-* Added translation support
+* Added translation support.

 ### 0.1 ###
-* Added the shortcode widget
+* Added the shortcode widget.